Mixed housing: the lessons learned in practice

 This research is part of the Community of Practice on Mixed Housing.
 In this Community of Practice, residents of these projects, social professionals, project leaders and stakeholders meet to share their experiences and interviews and group discussions took place.
 These have taught us a lot about how people feel about mixed housing.

-The insights gained from our research are key to the ‘Mixed housing’ course for professionals .
-This interactive course is aimed at the staff members employed by municipalities, house associations, healthcare institutions and reception organisations.
+The insights gained from our research are key to the ‘Mixed housing’ course for professionals.
+This interactive course is aimed at the staff members employed by municipalities, housing associations, healthcare institutions and mental health and homelessness organisations.
 In the five course meetings, professionals will immerse themselves in the theory and practice of mixed housing, working with others on either new housing projects or the improvement of existing projects.

 On the fourth of November 2019 Maarten Davelaar presented about the contribution of mixed housing projects to the inclusion of vulnerable and socially excluded citizens at the conference 'Housing under Pressure' in Vienna.